Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Conclusions

 \subsubsection{Acknowledgments}

-This work has been authored by employees of Triad National Security, LLC which operates Los Alamos National Laboratory (LANL) under Contract No. 89233218CNA000001 with the U.S. Department of Energy/National Nuclear Security Administra- tion.
+This work has been authored by employees of Triad National Security, LLC which operates Los Alamos National Laboratory (LANL) under Contract No. 89233218CNA000001 with the U.S. Department of Energy/National Nuclear Security Administration.
 We acknowledge support from LANL’s Laboratory Directed Research and development (LDRD) program, project number 20190058DR and computational resources from LANL's Institutional Computing (IC) program.

-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Workforce Development for Teachers and Scientists, Office of Science Graduate Student Research (SCGSR) program.
-The SCGSR program is administered by the Oak Ridge Institute for Science and Education (ORISE) for the DOE.
-ORISE is managed by ORAU under contract number DE‐SC0014664.
-All opinions expressed in this paper are the author’s and do not necessarily reflect the policies and views of DOE, ORAU, or ORISE.
+The work of Michael Woodward on the project was supported by an Office of Science Graduate Student Research (SCGSR) Program of the Department of Energy (DOE) fellowship, administered by the Oak Ridge Institute for Science and Education (ORISE) for the DOE.
+ORISE is managed by the Oak Ridge Associated Universities (ORAU) under contract number DE‐SC0014664.